Pinaki82/Tulu-C-IDE/Artificial-Intelligence-CLI/README.md

 Codeium.

 Codeium works with all major text editors and IDEs.
 Vim is one of the supported platforms.
 It is free forever (as promised), at least for early birds.

+##### Codeium is not ChatGPT

+> Codeium is not dependent on ChatGPT or OpenAI; it doesn't take anything from GitHub Copilot either, although it has comparable capabilities.
+Codeium relies on its own backend, which is available at a premium.
+If you have access to a powerful computer or you've paid to a cloud hosting service provider that offers enough processing power, you can self-host Codeium.
+You might have to sign a whole bunch of agreements for that since the database and the AI model might come under the ambit of law due to copyright and ethical issues.
+If you're willing to cough up a few bucks, you can self-host Codeium.
+Accessing the Codeium server is however free as of now.

 Here's how to set it up on your MS Windows machine.
 I'll not leave the plugin settings turned on since I haven't tested it on Linux yet.
 Also, some people may prefer other alternatives.
 Codeium may charge users in the future.
 Speculations are galore!
 However, if you want to try Codeium with Vim on your machine right now, please keep reading.